-At CARE, we also understand that a cancer diagnosis for your pet is devastating.
+We understand that a cancer diagnosis for your pet is devastating.
 Our primary goal is to maintain the best quality of life for your pet.
 As pet owners ourselves, we understand that each pet and his or her family’s needs are unique, which is why we approach each case individually.
-After a thorough examination, review of diagnostic tests and consultation with the family, we develop a customized approach to care that may include the following treatment options alone or in combination:
+After a thorough examination, review of diagnostic tests and consultation with the family, we develop a customized approach to care and educate patient owners to ensure that you are comfortable with your pet’s treatment plans.
+Specialized treatments offered by the Oncology Team at Care include:

 Recent Oncology Blog Posts